 Work with the International Community

 Bernie believes that in order to stand strong against Russian aggression, we must cooperate with our international allies.
 We must have the support of the United Nations and the European Union when it comes to our adversaries, especially with Russia.
-Bernie also believes that by cooperating with ally nations, we reduce military spending and casualties.
+Bernie also believes that by cooperating with ally nations, we can reduce military spending and casualties.

 What has Bernie said supporting this position?